marialuis-mp/MMM-Controller-for-Social-Robot/README.md

 # Model Based Controller

-This repository does this...
+This repository allows to create a theory of mind model of the humans in the context of social interactions between social robots and human users.
+Furthermore, it allows integrating the model into a controller of a social robot in order to automatically control the social robot based on the model estimations, by defining objectives regarding the mental states of the human users.

 ## Structure of the repository
 The repository is organized into two big parts:
 - **'lib'**: general files that can be used to create your own human-robot-interaction based on our framework. **It includes the ToM Model** code.
 - **'experimentNao'**: Human-Robot interaction between Nao robot where the humans participants can play chess with the robot.
   - The robot uses the ToM model to interact with the participant.
 This package depends on the 'lib' package.
+  - This experiment corresponds to the case-study in [URL TO PAPER].

 Depending on which part of the project you are planning to use, find the specific READ ME file for each one the two parts inside the respective folder:
 - [README Experiment](experimentNao/README.md) of 'experimentNao'.
 - [README Model](lib/tom_model/README) of the 'Theory of Mind' code

 ## Installation
 This project requires Python 3.9 and includes two main scripts located in the root folder.
 The necessary packages are listed in the `requirements.txt` file, and users can install them using a Python virtual environment or Anaconda.
-For the  'experimentNao' part of the project, additional installation requirements are needed before running the scripts.
+**Important:** For the  'experimentNao' part of the project, additional installation requirements are needed before running the scripts.
 See [README Experiment](experimentNao/README.md) for more information.

 ### Prerequisites
 Ensure that Python 3.9 is installed on your system.
 You can install Python 3.9 using any of the following methods: